 Being implemented into the financial system, blockchain can significantly improve and optimize global trade processes and supply chain management.
 With the help of smart contracts and blockchain-based IoT solutions, the companies involved in the international trading network can effectively regulate mutual financial liabilities, verify the quality of goods, trust each other more, make all the necessary payments — and all of these will require less time, money, and effort.

-In this blog post, we have highlighted only a couple of examples of how blockchain is changing finance.
-The processes get simpler, faster, and more secure putting the industry into new conditions and bring up new opportunities as well as challenges.
+In this blog post, we have highlighted only a couple of examples of how blockchain is changing the banking and finance sector.
+The processes get simpler, faster, and more secure, putting the industry into new conditions, and bring up new opportunities as well as challenges.

-Being one of the top blockchain developers, SCAND is empowers the industry players with robust and reliable software solutions.
-If you have an idea featuring the blockchain technology, contact us to make it a reality!
+Having a great number of experienced blockchain developers, SCAND empowers the industry players with robust and reliable software solutions.
+If you have an idea featuring blockchain technology, contact us to make it a reality!